-Dig Deep is an example of my work that evokes the qualities of a stranger, but a “strangely familiar,” and approachable one.
-Installed on the exterior wall of the Pollak Building, one of Virginia Commonwealth University’s design facilities, this 16 foot by 4 foot typographic installation is made of treated plywood, white paint, galvanized nails, clear plastic straws, and pink and white outdoor sequins.
-Each nail on the one inch grid contains at least one sequin and a clear plastic buffer between it and the board.
-The nails that comprise the message feature two sequins, a white sequin facing the viewer and a pink sequin facing the board.
-Reflected light makes the words visible.
-By nature of its scale and use of flashy sequins, one could assume it has a loud and overbearing personality.
-However, these less-than-desirable semantic qualities are softened through the unconventional use of reflected light.
+Installed on the exterior wall of the Pollak Building, one of Virginia Commonwealth University’s design facilities, this 16 foot by 4 foot typographic installation was made of treated plywood, white paint, galvanized nails, clear plastic straws, and pink and white outdoor sequins.
+Each nail on the one inch grid contained at least one sequin and a clear plastic buffer between it and the board.
+The nails that comprised the message featured two sequins, a white sequin facing the viewer and a pink sequin facing the board.
+Reflected light made the words visible.

-Individuals interact with the piece by viewing it from afar and coming in close to analyze the detail.
-On days without wind, people often blow on the surface or fan the piece with their arms, causing the discs to flutter and form a living surface.
-On windy days, it is not uncommon to see people pause and observe the piece for a few seconds in their rush to get to and from classes.
-Traits and secrets are revealed through reflective conversations with the piece.
+Individuals interacted with the piece by viewing it from afar and coming in close to analyze the detail.
+On days without wind, people would often blow on the surface or fan the piece with their arms, causing the discs to flutter and form a living surface.
+On windy days, it was not uncommon to see people pause and observe the piece for a few seconds in their rush to get to and from classes.